 The Apollo Media Center (composed of several turn of the century stores with a new theater box added to the rear) first opened on April 2, 1941 with a showing of "The Philadelphia Story" starring Cary Grant, Katherine Hepburn and Jimmy Stewart.

-Soon afterwards, community residents started talking about rebuilding the Apollo, not just to provide an important service to residents, but to also help restore Jefferson Avenue to the vibrant commercial strip it once was, to create a "Jefferson Avenue Renaissance."
-Initially,the intention was to restore the Apollo back into a movie theater.
+Soon afterward, community residents started talking about rebuilding the Apollo, not just to provide an important service to residents, but to also help restore Jefferson Avenue to the vibrant commercial strip it once was, to create a "Jefferson Avenue Renaissance."
+Initially, the intention was to restore the Apollo back into a movie theater.
 However, it became evident that the movie theater business had changed significantly from the heyday of the Apollo.
-Neighborhood theaters had become a thing of the past, replace by large suburban multiplexes.
+Neighborhood theaters had become a thing of the past, replaced by large suburban multiplexes.
 Despite various efforts, organizers were unable to secure private sector support for a movie theater at the site.

 The Apollo Media Center was opened to the public in 2001.